This is when tradition dictates your Christmas tree should come down

 Tradition has not been adhered to much since the Covid pandemic, with people leaving their Christmas trees up well into January and even longer to keep spirits high during national lockdowns and spikes in cases.

 But staunch traditionalists will take down their tinsel, baubles and fairy lights before midnight on Twelfth Night.
-There is no definitive date for when Twelfth Night should fall and there is often confusion over whether it is on the 5 or 6 of January.
+There is no definitive date for when Twelfth Night should fall and there is often confusion over whether it falls on 5 or 6 January.

 This is because it is related to a religious festival - the Feast of Epiphany - and different denominations of Christianity mark it on different days.